 Good food in Lake Charles is celebrated at every meal, and Sunday brunch is no exception.
 The best brunches always involve big plates of comfort food and generously poured drinks.

-During my visit, I enjoyed Sunday brunch at the surprising Jack Daniels’ Bar and Grill – a loaded experience involving al fresco dining, a two-piece jazz ensemble, great drinks and a front row view of the Calcasieu River.
-And then there’s the food.
+During my visit, I enjoyed Sunday brunch at the now closed Jack Daniels’ Bar and Grill – a loaded experience involving al fresco dining, a two-piece jazz ensemble, great drinks and a front row view of the Calcasieu River.
+And then there was the food.

-The ultimate dish is the Benedict, which is made with grilled French bread, poached eggs and spicy crawfish hollandaise sauce.
-Another stunner is the French Toast made with Jack Daniels, Creole mustard, cane syrup, caramelized onions, candied pecans and bacon.
+The ultimate dish was the Benedict, which ws made with grilled French bread, poached eggs and spicy crawfish hollandaise sauce.
+Another stunner was French Toast made with Jack Daniels, Creole mustard, cane syrup, caramelized onions, candied pecans and bacon.